cnhannon/cnhannon.github.io/index.md

 ---

-**Biography**
+## About Me

 Hello, world!
-I'm Chris.
-A **British Army Veteran** with combat experience in Iraq and Afghanistan.
-Since leaving the Armed Forces I turned to more technical occupations.
-Working as a **Technical Operator**, fixing and maintaining a state of the art cell battery assembly production line.
-And returning to education to obtain a **Certificate of Higher Education in Computer Science** from Sunderland University.
-Most recently I have completed a **Le Wagon Data Analytics Bootcamp** accredited by BCS The Chartered Institute for IT.

-- Skills
-    - Current
-    - Learning
-- Hobbies
-- Passions

-Your biography text goes here.
-Feel free to talk about your background, education, skills, and what you're passionate about.
-This could be a paragraph or two, depending on how detailed you want to get.
+I am a **Data Analyst** with a strong background in both technical roles and problem-solving.
+My career started in the British Army, where I served in Iraq and Afghanistan and as an instructor at the Infantry Training Centre.
+I learned discipline, attention to detail, and effective communication, which I now use to make sense of data.

+### My Journey

+After the Army, I worked as a **Technical Operator**.
+My job was to keep a battery production line running smoothly, finding and fixing any problems along the way.
+This taught me a lot about process improvement and hands-on troubleshooting.
+I spent two years traveling in Australia and South East Asia before returning to the UK to study **Computer Science**.

+### Moving into Data Analysis

+I recently completed **Le Wagon's Data Analytics Bootcamp** accredited by BCS The Chartered Institute for IT, and became interested in data analysis through exploring tools like **Power BI**, **Python**, and **SQL**.
+I enjoy finding patterns in data and using it to tell a clear story.
+Recently, I have worked on projects such as:

+- **Ecommerce Data Analysis**: Using Power BI to find trends in customer behaviour and sales.
+- **Sleep and Productivity Study**: Working with others to look at how stress and sleep affect workers' alertness and productivity.

+### My Aim

+I want to make data easy to understand, so people can use it to make smart choices.
+I am always looking for ways to make data clear and useful.

+---

+**Get in Touch**
+You can reach me on [GitHub](https://github.com/cnhannon) or [LinkedIn](#) if you would like to connect.

 ---